-In Bluetooth mode, the unit scans for Bluetooth Classic and Bluetooth LE devices.
-When entering Bluetooth Mode for the first time after powering on, the unit scans for both Bluetooth Classic (or Standard) devices such as cell phones and Bluetooth LE devices.
+When entering Bluetooth Mode for the first time after powering on, MESA 2.0 scans for both Bluetooth Classic (or Standard) devices such as cell phones and Bluetooth LE devices.
 The "Mode: Both" button in the top right of the screen is a toggle button.
 Pressing it will toggle between scanning for both Bluetooth Standard & Bluetooth LE devices, Bluetooth Standard ONLY, and Bluetooth LE ONLY.